override_subgraph_urls

 products:

-: (string, required) A VRL expression that computes the new URL.
+expression: (string, required) An expression that computes the new URL.

-, you have access to two key variables:
+Within the expression, you have access to the following variables:

 override_subgraph_urls: